 In the fall of 2017 we launched our strategic planning initiative: Lesley 2030.
-Lesley 2030 is a community-wide process of envisioning what Lesley might look like ten years from now, defining a set of aspirational goals, and using those to develop a series of strategic plans with accompanying plans for implementation and assessment for the years ahead.
+Lesley 2030 is a community-wide process of envisioning what Lesley might look like ten years from now, defining a set of aspirational goals, and using those goals to develop a series of strategic plans, along with accompanying plans for implementation and assessment for the years ahead.

-The envisioning sessions that followed in November focused on imagining what the world might look like in 2030 and how Lesley can best meet those needs as well as the needs of our future students. .
+The envisioning sessions that followed in November 2017 focused on imagining what the world might look like in 2030, what the needs might be, and how Lesley can best meet those needs as well as the needs of our future students.

 Check back for updates on our progress.

-Members of the Lesley community are encouraged to visit our SharePoint site, which can be accessed by using your Lesley credentials, for additional information about our strategic planning process.
-This site has been developed specifically to share information with the community, including summaries of feedback and survey results thus far, and support our ongoing work.
+Members of the Lesley faculty and staff are encouraged to visit our SharePoint site, which can be accessed by using your Lesley credentials, for additional information about our strategic planning process.
+This site has been developed specifically to share information with the community and support our ongoing work, and includes summaries of feedback and survey results thus far.

 About the Office of Strategy and Implementation

 The Office of Strategy and Implementation at Lesley University launched in January 2017, though the university has been committed to strategic planning for many years.
 With a focus on all elements of strategy, including analysis, planning, aligning, choice making, implementation plans, measuring, learning, and adapting, we are responsible for Lesley’s multi-year strategic vision and plan as well as the annual plans that support it.
 Working closely with the president and collaboratively with the Senior Leadership Team and Cabinet, we seek to engage all members of the university community, including faculty, staff, students, board members, partners, and friends of Lesley, in strategic planning activities.